 A copy of the student's College Skills Assessment test scores must be submitted before a chargeback can be considered.
 If eligible, the student should request an "Inability to Admit" form from the college in his/her county of residence and a "Certificate of Residence for the Purpose of Chargeback" form from his/her county fiscal officer.
-These forms should be presented to The HUB at Ocean County College immediately following registration.
+These forms should be presented to The HUB at Ocean County College immediately following registration and prior to the term's census date.
 If the forms are not submitted, the student must pay out-of-county tuition rates.
 Out-of-county students should contact the Office of Registration and Records for more information concerning the Chargeback Law.